Skip to main content

 When a merchant belongs to a partner, every API request from that merchant's token is checked against the partner's permission set:

-1. The request is authenticated using the merchant's API Token.
+1. The request is authenticated using the merchant's API key.

 2. The system identifies the partner that the merchant belongs to.